Subscribe/Unsubscribe to Newsletter

 PhenX, led by RTI International and funded by the National Human Genome Research Institute (NHGRI), is helping to integrate genetics and epidemiologic research.

-The PhenX WGs uses a consensus process and considers input from the scientific community on proposed measures.
-Up to 15 measures are selected for inclusion in the Toolkit.
+PhenX uses a consensus process and considers input from the scientific community on proposed measures.
+For each research domain, up to 15 measures are selected for inclusion in the Toolkit.

-Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in genome-wide association studies (GWAS) and other types of studies.
+Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in biomedical, epidemiological and genomic research.

 Widespread adoption of PhenX measures will greatly facilitate cross-study comparisons and analyses.